Akshay-Udnur/Pivotchain/README.md

 - Install requirements using requirements.txt `pip install -r requirements.txt`
 - To start server run app.py file `python app.py`

+First time app.py file downloads weight file.
+Due to that app.py takes 3-5 min to run at first time.
 To get segmentation run following command.
 It will give rois, masks, class_ids, class_names, scores for all segmented objects.
 And also create augmented image in output folder.

 ```